ppKrauss/dataset_licenses/README.md

 * Wikipedia's license articles (ex.
 [MIT](https://en.wikipedia.org/wiki/MIT_License) or [GNU-affero](https://en.wikipedia.org/wiki/Affero_General_Public_License)) and its [infobox metadadata](https://en.wikipedia.org/wiki/Template:Infobox_software_license).

 Even with these sources, there are some data and metadata interpretations that not exist, so, the [Data Packaged Core Datasets](https://github.com/datasets) community assumes this curatory rule.

+### Implied licenses

+The [implied license](https://en.wikipedia.org/wiki/Implied_license) is a general problem of license-document indexation, because we must to *point the documents license ID*, but have no idea about (exactly) what is the license.
+The "licence inference process" in general is time consuming, and oficial analysis have a cost...
+So we can retain a report with this oficial interpretation (or a community endorsement of the report) of document's context and its implied license.
+For relevant and big document repositories, like law (ex.
+[N-Lex](http://eur-lex.europa.eu/n-lex/) or [UK-legislation](http://www.legislation.gov.uk/browse)), one report is valid to full repository.

-The "[inferred license](./data/inferred.csv)" of legislative (lex) documents is a demand motivated by the [GODI/legislation datasets](http://index.okfn.org/dataset/legislation/), and an in-progress work.
+The [implied.csv](./data/implied.csv) is a list of legislative repository's licenses, a demand motivated by the [GODI/legislation datasets](http://index.okfn.org/dataset/legislation/), and an in-progress work.